Memphis

 Congressman Cohen made the following statement:

-WASHINGTON – Congressman Steve Cohen (TN-09) today announced that Shelby County will receive an $850,000 grant for its Ryan White HIV/AIDS Program from the Department of Health and Human Services.
+MEMPHIS – Congressman Steve Cohen (TN-09) today announced that the Shelby County Board of Education will receive a $12,163,726 grant from the U.S. Department of Health and Human Services to operate its Head Start programs.

 Congressman Cohen made the following statement: